Neighborhoods of Milwaukee: Merrill Park

 Merrill Park is a residential neighborhood east of Piggsville.
 Its traditional boundaries are 27th Street on the east, 35th Street on the west, Wisconsin Avenue on the north, and the Menomonee Valley on the south.
 Traditionally an Irish-American enclave, it is now an ethnically diverse neighborhood.
 There is little in the way of commerce in Merrill Park, largely confined to the boundary streets, which are major arterials.

 Merrill Park was an early home to Milwaukee's Irish community.
 Many Irish settled in Merrill Park along with the rest of the west side of Milwaukee.
 The southern portion of the neighborhood was demolished in the 1950s in order to build Interstate 94.
 The 1960s brought on several redevelopment projects including streetscaping, new homes, and a new public housing tower.
 Marquette University High School has stayed in the neighborhood and has invested heavily in improving its campus and the surrounding neighborhood.

 The neighborhood is seeing major physical improvements.
 Several new homes have been built on former vacant lots.
 Several old homes have been purchased and renovated.
 The Wisconsin Humane Society has made this neighborhood its primary location.
 Marquette University High School is undergoing a multimillion-dollar renovation and construction project as well.

 Piggsville

 Piggsville is a small residential enclave, four blocks by six blocks, at the west end of the Menomonee River Valley, south of Miller Brewing and the Wisconsin Avenue viaduct, and north of Interstate 94.
-Various theories have been proposed about its name, but none have been proven true.
+Known as Pigsville during the depression era as pigs were brought into the butchering yards at that location.
 It is also known as Valley Park, and its neighborhood association is the Valley Park Civic Association.
 Most of its homes were built in the early 20th century.
 The area was annexed by the City of Milwaukee in 1925 after petition by its residents.
 Flooding has been a problem because of its river valley location, and a new concrete retaining wall was built in 2000.